 For the month over month comparison, survey respondents in April reported a slight drop (0.6%) in sales and a 2.5% decrease in cabinet quantity compared to March figures, despite gains in two of the three segments.
 April's survey shows custom up 3.8% and stock up 7.8%, while semi-custom dropped 5.2% compared to March 2024 figures.

-Estimated overall market sales for April were $1.0 million and estimated sales for the year to date for the overall market were $4.9 million.
+Estimated overall market sales for April were $1.0 billion and estimated sales for the year to date for the overall market were $4.9 billion.

 The Kitchen Cabinet Manufacturers Association (KCMA) represents kitchen cabinet and bath vanity manufacturers and key suppliers of goods and services to the industry.
 KCMA has been compiling and reporting industry sales data for more than 40 years.